Protecting Your Business with a Workers’ Compensation PolicyNovember 11, 2013

-As soon as an employee is hired, he is covered by his employer’s workers’ compensation insurance.
-If he is injured or becomes ill due to work, he must report the incident promptly with specifics on the date and time that the incident occurred.
+As soon as an employee is hired, they are covered by their employer’s workers’ compensation insurance.
+If they are injured or becomes ill due to work, they must report the incident promptly with specifics on the date and time that the incident occurred.
 Injury or occupational disease that has been caused by or aggravated by the workplace is cause for a worker’s compensation injury report.
-Once the claim has been accepted, the worker is entitled to the benefits he requires under workers’ compensation.
+Once the claim has been accepted, the worker is entitled to the benefits they require under workers’ compensation.

 A majority of related medical expenses are covered as well as specific loss benefits for those who have incurred significant and permanent damage to their extremities, sight, or hearing.
 Death benefits are provided to the surviving dependents of those whose work-related injuries result in death.
 Payment for lost wages is available to those employees deemed unable to work due to their workplace injury or illness.
 Wage loss benefits are effective after seven calendar days of absence and are normally around two-thirds of the employee’s average weekly pay.